 Other ways of getting around Paros include sea buses that will take you from Parikia to several excellent beaches including Krios, Langeri, Santa Maria and Kolymbithres.

-If you only have 2 days in Paros, you might want to rent a car through various companies like Hertz, Avance and Enterprise – or even a motorcycle.
+If you only have 2 days to explore the island, you might want to rent a car through various companies like Hertz, Avance and Enterprise – or even a motorcycle.
 If you want to hire a car while exploring Paros, consider browsing Rentalcars.com in order to compare prices across available companies.

-Alternatively, you can catch taxis or private transfers, or go on an organised tour to wherever you want to go.
+Alternatively, you can catch taxis or private transfers, or go on an organised tour to wherever you want to go, be that wine tasting or to one of the island’s many beautiful beaches.

 Wondering what to do in Paros for two days, or even three if you have the time?
 Then why not consider the following: